railsbridge-boston/cookbook/README.md

 * Announce the workshop to the mailing list
 * Announce the workshop on twitter

+More information is in [this document](/how-to-set-up-registration.md).

+Student registration usually fills up in a day.
+We open up TA registration a week after student registration so that we know how many students will attend.
+Both ticket types (student and TA) should stop accepting new entries about a week before the event so that we can review and accept TAs, print out name tags, etc.

-Unhide registrations links on the Railsbridge site:
+Don't forget to unhide registrations links on the Railsbridge site:

     heroku config:set HIDE_REGISTRATION=true -a railsbridge-boston